-o Integrated Horticultural Production Systems for Water Quality Protection and Water Conservation (\$816,100)
+• Integrated Horticultural Production Systems for Water Quality Protection and Water Conservation (\$832,400)

-The Horticultural and Breeding Research Unit at Fort Pierce, Florida, conducts research to develop management practices and production systems that promote water conservation and protect water quality while sustaining or improving crop, quality, production, and profitability.
-Research objectives of the project are to: 1) gain fundamental knowledge of the plant-substrate-water-nutrient system to identify factors that control effects of chemical stressors and develop irrigation strategies for the efficient and effective application of poor-quality water to ornamental crops; and 2) understand the impact of nutrients and pesticides on aquatic biota that inhabit onsite retention ponds.
-The expected impact of the research will be information that will be used in the development of BMPs that will allow producers to maximize profits and minimize the impact of production on water resources, and to better define water fate and transport on nursery operations.
+The Horticultural and Breeding Research Unit at Fort Pierce, Florida, conducts research to develop management practices and production systems that promote water conservation and protect water quality while sustaining or improving crop quality, production, and profitability.
+Research objectives of the project are to: 1) gain fundamental knowledge of the plant-substrate-water-nutrient system to identify factors that control effects of chemical stressors and to develop irrigation strategies for the efficient and effective application of poor-quality water to ornamental crops; and 2) understand the impact of nutrients and pesticides on aquatic biota that inhabit onsite retention ponds.
+The expected impact of the research is information to be used in the development of BMPs that will allow producers to maximize profits and minimize the impact of production on water resources, and better define water fate and transport on nursery operations.
 Successfully accomplishing these goals will preserve or improve Florida's economy and the quality of life for the state's citizens.